 In addition to caste polyphenisms, where individuals always form social groups but vary in the tasks that they perform, a number of species are facultatively social.
 In these species, individuals vary in their propensity to form social groups or nest as solitary individuals (Gibbs et al. 2012).
-This social plasticity is thought to be key to the evolutionary diversification of the Hymenoptera as it provides a genetic base from which obligate eusociality and caste polyphenism can evolve repeatedly (West-Eberhard 2003; Jones et al. 2017).
-It also provides an opportunity to test for correlates of social evolution without the complication of interspecific differences.
+This social plasticity is thought to be key to the evolutionary diversification of the Hymenoptera as it provides a genetic base from which obligate eusociality and caste polyphenism can evolve repeatedly (West-Eberhard 2003; Rehan & Toth, 2015; Jones et al. 2017; Shell & Rehan, 2018).
+It also provides an opportunity to test for correlates of social evolution without the complication of interspecific differences (see also Schradin 2013; Schradin et al., 2018).
 In this study we characterise the antennal sensilla of a facultatively social species, Halictus rubicundus, for the first time.
+This species shows regional differences in social behaviour which are not fixed and depend on the climate (see methods below; Field et al., 2010; 2012).
+Phylogenetic work suggests that social plasticity in H. rubicundus has evolved from an ancestral state of obligate sociality in the genus Halictus (Danforth 2002).

-We measure the density of different antennal sensilla types between regional populations of this socially plastic sweat bee and test whether sensory plasticity mirrors social plasticity in a transplant experiment.
-Our results represent an important step in disentangling the sequence of events that led to the evolution of eusociality and reproductive division of labour in the Hymenoptera.
+We measure the density of different antennal sensilla types between populations which vary in their expression of sociality due to the climate and test whether sensory plasticity mirrors social plasticity in a transplant experiment with H. rubicundus.
+Our results represent an important step in disentangling the sequence of events that leads to the evolution of eusociality and reproductive division of labour, as well as the evolutionary loss of these traits in the Hymenoptera.

 Materials and methods